MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `instance`

-Use this `instance` object to specify a dossier instance for the embedded dossier.
-If you would like to make some manipulation to the dossier before it is embedded, you can use this property, e.g., answering prompts.
-If the `instance` is used, the Embedding SDK will use it instead of creating a dossier instance.
+Use this `instance` object to specify a dashboard instance for the embedded dashboard.
+If you would like to make some manipulation to the dashboard before it is embedded, you can use this property, e.g., answering prompts.
+If the `instance` is used, the Embedding SDK will use it instead of creating a dashboard instance.

 - `mid` - This instance ID.
 - `id` - Instance ID for a report-based in-memory dossier.